sasatatar/seed-generator/OFFLINE-BUILD.md

 1. Navigate to `dist-web/` folder
 2. Double-click `index.html`
 3. It opens in your default browser - completely offline!

+### Method 1b: Shareable Zip (great for non-technical users)
+1. Run `pnpm build:offline`
+2. Send the generated zip in `offline-packages/`
+3. Recipients can unzip and double-click `index.html` — no build tools required

 ### Method 2: USB Drive (Recommended for Security)
 1. Copy the entire `dist-web/` folder to a USB drive